andersonaddo/greasyfork-userscripts/reddit-userscripts/README.md

 Meant to be used in conjunction with my other Reddit scripts.
 Some libreddit instances are annoyingly unreliable, giving you false 404s and 403s.
 This auto-redirects you to another instance if you land on one of these instances.

+#  Libreddit Quirk Fixer

+Fix some quirks of libreddit instances (disabled HLS, disabled NSFW, etc)

+https://greasyfork.org/en/scripts/482514-libreddit-quirk-fixer is set up to automatically pull from this repo (using webhooks) to update.

+@match metadata updated frequently by GitHub Actions